Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 <br>

-### Increasing the number of initialization attempts
+### Using a different seed or increasing the number of initialization attempts

 If there is no obvious incompatibility in the setup of the analysis, it is possible that the problem is simply due to bad luck rather than a fundamental problem in the analysis.
+During initialization some model components are randomly initialized.
+In a standard analysis this is just the starting tree, but could also be other model components, depending on the models and packages used.
+It is possible that the random starting tree is just extremely unlikely under the model configuration and causes initialization to fail.
+This is rare, but it can happen with complex configurations or with packages and models that are still under development.

+For randomly initialized model components the random number seed is very important and if a specific seed was used to run the analysis then changing it may indeed help, as suggested by BEAST2 ([Figure 8](#errorStarting)).
+However, if no seed is provided to BEAST2 then the seed is itself random and a different seed is used each time the analysis is attempted.

-This is rare, but it can happen with complex configurations or with packages and models which are still under development.
-By default, **BEAST2** will try to initialize the analysis **10** times before giving up, but it is possible to increase the number of attempts.
+To save time rerunning the same analysis with many different seeds, BEAST2 by default tries to initialize an analysis **10** times before giving up, but it is possible to increase the number of attempts.

 > Open **BEAUti** and load in the `issue3_1.xml` file by navigating to **File > Load**.
+>
-> Switch to the **MCMC** tab.
+> - Switch to the **MCMC** tab.
-> The number of initialization attempts is controlled by the **Num Initialization Attempts** setting, shown in [Figure 16](#numInit).
+> - The number of initialization attempts is controlled by the **Num Initialization Attempts** setting, shown in [Figure 16](#numInit).
 >

 <figure>